mwgabby-li/Mab/ReadMe.md

 with things like literals defined in a single place for customization.

 ## References

-INSTRUCTIONS:
-List any references used in the development of your language besides this course, including any books, papers, or online resources.

 Most of my research beyond asking questions on Discord was small Google searches, but here are some relatively relevant links.